 that starts January 1st and continues through March 31 of each year.

-The Medicare Part B late-enrollment penalty is 10% of the current Medicare Part B premium (for instance, the 2014 Medicare Part B premium is $104.90) for every 12-month
+The Medicare Part B late-enrollment penalty is 10% of the current Medicare Part B premium for every 12-month

-You can read more about the most recent changes in the Medicare Part B premiums in our Medicare Blog:
+You can read more about the most recent changes in Medicare Part B premiums in our Medicare Blog.

 The Medicare Part B penalty is permanent